I truly believe that there are some tourist destinations in the world that exist solely for the purpose of disappointing tourists.

 A SECRET SOUTH ENTRANCE OPENS AT 6.30AM.

-If photos are going to be the main reason why you came, you have to use this entrance.
+If photos are going to be the main reason why you come, you have to use this entrance.
 This is the only way you will be able to get in before anyone else – because the place officially opens at 8am, but this entrance lets you in at 6.30am.

 This gifts you with a glorious 90-minute headstart before the crowds come pouring in (and they will, by the busloads), and you’re going to want to use every minute to its fullest.
 Even then, don’t expect to be the only one there just because it’s an unearthly time to begin the day – there will be other like-minded people, but in a modest-enough number that just might make the whole load of you acquaintances for the day.